 We'll tell you exactly what you need to know about all the UK's broadband and pay-TV providers, and will help you avoid signing up for a deal you'll come to regret.
 If you'd prefer a cheaper option without a TV service, then you can find your ideal package by comparing all the latest .

 Our results are based on our regular broadband and pay TV survey.
-Twice a year, we talk to customers to find out what they think of the service they receive.
+Each year, we talk to customers to find out what they think of the service they receive.
 This means we're best placed to help you to choose the right service for you.

-Plusnet gives you a choice of two TV boxes.
-The basic YouView set-top box costs £5 a month (plus £6.99 upfront) and gives you access to more than 70 Freeview channels plus seven days of catch-up TV.
-If you want to pause and rewind live TV, you need a YouView+ PVR.
-This costs the same as the YouView box each month, but has a £57.99 upfront charge.
+Plusnet offered a choice of two TV boxes.
+The basic YouView set-top box offered access to more than 70 Freeview channels, plus seven days of catch-up TV.
+A second option – the YouView+ PVR - allowed users to pause and rewind live TV for an additional upfront fee.